 We operate within a culture of openness and recognise and accept that abuse can happen in any organisation.
-We wish to create a safe, welcoming and vigilant environment for children where they feel valued and are respected.
-In order to achieve this, we ask all members of the school community to be alert to the signs of abuse and neglect and follow our procedures to ensure that children receive effective support, protection and justice.
+We are committed to providing our children with a sense of belonging and an environment that is welcoming, safe, valuable and respectful.
+In order to achieve this, we ask all members of the school community to be alert to the signs of abuse, neglect and exploitation, and follow our procedures to ensure that children receive effective support, protection and justice.
 The school will always act in the best interest of the child.